nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ## Introduction

-The design of the syscall `spawn` function draws inspiration from Unix and Linux, hence they share the same terminologies: process, pipe, and file descriptor.
-The `spawn` is a mechanism used in `ckb-vm` to create new processes, which can then execute a different program or command independently of the parent process.
+The design of the syscall spawn function draws inspiration from Unix and Linux, hence they share the same terminologies: process, pipe, and file descriptor.
+The spawn mechanism is used in ckb-vm to create new processes, which can then execute a different program or command independently of the parent process.

-In the context of `ckb-vm`, a process represents the active execution of a RISC-V binary.
+In the context of ckb-vm, a process represents the active execution of a RISC-V binary.
 This binary can be located within a cell.
-Additionally, a RISC-V binary can also be found within the witness during a syscall `spawn` .
+Additionally, a RISC-V binary can also be found within the witness during a syscall spawn.
 A pipe is established by associating two file descriptors, each linked to one of its ends.
-These file descriptors cannot be duplicated and are exclusively owned by the process.
-Furthermore, the file descriptors can only be either read from or written to; they cannot be both read from and written to simultaneously.
+These file descriptors can't be duplicated and are exclusively owned by the process.
+Furthermore, the file descriptors can only be either read from or written to; they can't be both read from and written to simultaneously.

 We added 8 spawn-related syscalls and one block-related syscall, respectively: